FSoft-AI4Code/RepoExec/README.md

 ```

 ### Execution
-Execute the generated function of model to obtain the execution output.
+Execute the generated function of the model to obtain the execution output.

 ```python
 python3 execute.py --subset full_context \